-Trident Ballistic Missile Submarines: Virtually undetectable in the open ocean, Trident submarines are quieter, better equipped, and have greater missile range than their predecessors.
-With an advanced design, a long-life reactor plant, and a unique, comprehensive program to ensure equipment reliability and material availability, Tridents operate for long periods between servicings.
-Trident's 560-foot length provides room to incorporate future modifications and technological developments.
+OHIO-Class Ballistic Missile Submarines: Virtually undetectable in the open ocean, OHIO-class submarines are quieter, better equipped, and have greater missile range than their predecessors.
+With an advanced design, a long-life reactor plant, and a unique, comprehensive program to ensure equipment reliability and material availability, the OHIO class operates for long periods between servicings.
+OHIO's 560-foot length provides room to incorporate modifications and technological developments.
 Large hatches and a carefully planned equipment arrangement facilitate component servicing and replacement.
 This class comprises 14 ships.

-Guided Missile Submarines: Four ballistic missile submarines have been converted into guided missile submarines (SSGNs).
+Guided Missile (SSGN) Submarines: Four ballistic missile submarines have been converted into SSGNs.
 Each SSGN is capable of covertly entering a battlespace carrying unconventional payloads and up to 154 guided missiles, plus a large number of Special Operations Forces personnel.
 This capacity gives battlefield commanders more surprise strike options, clandestine information-gathering methods, and communication pathways.

-USS SEAWOLF (SSN 21) class: The SEAWOLF class goes faster, dives deeper, and carries significantly more weapons than its predecessors.
+SEAWOLF class: The SEAWOLF class goes faster, dives deeper, and carries significantly more weapons than its predecessors.
 The technology developed for SEAWOLF - enabling a high power-density propulsion plant that can operate quietly over the ship's entire speed range - is being applied to future generations of nuclear-powered warships.